wffls/waffles/docs/resources/stdlib.debconf.md

 * question: The debconf question.
 Required.
 * vtype: The vtype of the debconf setting.
 Required.
 * value: The answer/setting.
 Required.
-* unseen: Whether to set the setting to unseen.

 ## Example